AhmedNabih/CPUSchedulersSimulator/README.md

 # Requirements To Modify This Project
 * Must have "Requirements To Run This Project" first confirmed.
 * Fork My Repo. and do your changes or add your part.
-* If you add new part please write tests to run for it, you can see additional resources for help
+* If you add new part please write tests to run for it in "src\test\java\CPUSchedulersSimulator", you can see additional resources for help and their is a two files named "LibraryTest.java" have a sample code for testing and "Library.java" which is a fake class to show tesing only.
 * If you fixed a bug please provide a full description for the bug and your fix.

 # Additional Resources